 What’s the best way to make money on Pinterest?

-You need to look at all the options and pick which one best suits what you want out of Pinterest.
+You’d need to study all the options and pick which one best suits what you want out of Pinterest.

-Aside from getting a Pinterest virtual assistant job, all the other four methods of making money on Pinterest require patience and consistency.
+Aside from getting a Pinterest virtual assistant job, all the other four methods of making money on Pinterest require patience and consistency to grow from pennies to dollars to a four-digit monthly income.
 It’s a long game, but if you do it right, the rewards are definitely worth the wait.

 Pinterest consultancy, as with all kinds of consultant jobs, will only work if you know what you’re talking about (and can back it up with proof).